BertrandConxy/Kick-web3/README.md

 ![](https://img.shields.io/badge/SmartContract)
-# Lottery
+# kick-web3
-> This is the Lottery app that implements the concept of the smart contracts.
-The player deposit ether in the smart contract and then manager tells the smart contract to randomly choose the winner.
-When the winner is chosen the summation of ether is sent to his/her wallet.
+> There have been a problem in the fundraising platforms where people raise funds and then use it at their expense.
+This campaign smart contract to solve the problem in the Kickstart platform.
+The campaign smart contract will solve the problem by helping project owners to raise funds but more importantly help the sponsors play a part (vote) on what is going to be done with the money.
+The contract will be holding funds and spend on the agreement between the project owner and contributors.
+It is build with Solidity and JavaScript.

 Additional description about the project and its features.